failure-driven/blog/content/post/rails-camp/commit-6-welcome-to-the-game.md

 ---

-In our endeavour to pair with everyone at [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}), our next pair was Emily who was going to make that very first test from [rails camp Hobart]({{< ref "/post/rails-camp/commit-4-and-5-rspec-and-feature-spec" >}}) pass.
+In our endeavour to pair with everyone at [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}), our next pair Emily would be the lucky one to make that very first [test written by Matt Patterson]({{< ref "/post/rails-camp/commit-4-and-5-rspec-and-feature-spec" >}}) pass.

-For this to happen we would drive from our BDD (Behaviour Driven Development) layer down to a TDD (Test Driven Development) layer in this case in the ReactJS front end.
-The idea that the outer BDD layer of tests stays specific at a user driving the system and at the inner layer of tests we have tests that are more programatic units.
+Now, we've written an integration test that incorporates the backend logic as well as the front end behaviour.
+You might be wondering if the test we wrote with rspec is going to also cover the javascript and markup.
+Well, it is.
+But we're also going to need to start adding some unit tests at some point.

+You see, integration tests test that all components work together as expected but we also need to ensure that each isolated unit works on its own as expected too.

-In this case Emily helped us setup Enzyme Snapshot tests and changed the base App.js of the react app that was created with `npx create-react-app` to say what was specified in the original spec, a H1 with "Welcome to the game"
+First, we got Emily to help us setup Enzyme Snapshot tests for the React component of our game and she changed the app entry which we created in [commit-2-create-react-app](link/to/post) to what was expected in our first integration test, a H1 with "Welcome to the game"

-Pairing and testing for the win.
-As already mentioned it would be a hard task onboarding 36 developers onto a new code base within 48 hours and for many of them a new way of working.
-Pairing was certainly accelerating getting the hands of the guest developer on the keyboard and the tests were a great way to show them what the app does now and what we are up to, either writing another test or implementing a test that is failing as it is driving out new functionality.

-**TODO** do we bring in the layers of tests here? the component ReactJS tests vs the BDD integration tests?
+With a lot of work already cut out for us, trying to share context with 36 developers, one at a time in just 48 hours - many of whom are new to or unpracticed at TDD - we were thankful for our background in pair programming.

+Our ability to navigate as each new pair approached the keyboard meant that _they_ could get stuck in quicker.

 <img alt="@gamzatti" src="//github.com/gamzatti.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />